AI Use Cases/Professional Services

 The Problem

-Professional services firms onboard 15-40 new consultants quarterly, but the process remains fragmented across Workday, email, spreadsheets, and tribal knowledge.
+Professional services firms onboard new consultants in steady cohorts every quarter, but the process remains fragmented across Workday, email, spreadsheets, and tribal knowledge.
 HR teams manually provision system access, coordinate with managing directors on client assignments, collect compliance documentation, and push new hires through generic orientation modules that don't reflect engagement-specific methodologies, billing codes, or client NDA requirements.
 Meanwhile, resource managers in Maconomy or Deltek Vision lack visibility into consultant readiness until weeks post-hire, creating scheduling conflicts and under-utilization during ramp periods.

 Revenue & Operational Impact